ParkSeungwon/opencv-gui/README.md

   - L : Label
   - Z : Custom Widget

 - Capital letter is followed by a number : this should be one digit and it is the index of this widget.
+You can also use printable ascii characters after 9.(0 1 2 3 4 5 6 7 8 9 : ; < = > ? @ A B C D E .... | } ~)
 - Capital letter is followed by '------' : this determines the width of the widget.
 - Capital letter is followed by '|' vertically : this determines the height of the widget
 - the first line below the Capital letter contains some text and close with another ''|''